 If you have experienced any of these symptoms, consult your doctor immediately, and be sure to tell him or her if you have used e-cigarettes.

 As cases of e-cigarette and vaping product use associated lung injury have spread across the United States, investigators are actively exploring the possible link between e-cigarette use and chemical pneumonia.

-As of late October 2019, nearly 1,500 cases of EVALI have been reported across the United States, contributing to more than 30 deaths.
+As of late October 2019, more than 1,500 cases of EVALI have been reported across the United States, contributing to more than 30 deaths.

 Officials with the FDA and CDC caution that preliminary data indicates that certain chemical(s) in e-cigarettes and other vaping products may cause chemical pneumonia and other forms of EVALI.